Camping Showdown: Steeped Coffee vs The Bripe Coffee Pipe

 Recently, I received two new coffee brewing items in the mail to review.
 Both brewing methods seemed like they might be candidates for a camping trip or other trips where one needs to make coffee without electricity.

 Steeped Coffee is an idea that I’m surprised hasn’t happened before.
 Steeping coffee in a tea bag.
-If someone else had tried this before and was successful, it didn’t make it on my radar.
-With Steeped Coffee, all you need is a mug and some hot water.
-If you really want to reduce your backpacking load, I don’t think you can get lighter than this.
+If someone else had tried this before and were successful, it wouldn’t have made it on my radar.
+With Steeped Coffee, you only need a mug and some hot water.
+If you want to reduce your backpacking load, I don’t think you can get lighter than this.

 Steeped Coffee – California Blend

 The Bripe is the most bizarre yet intriguing coffee brewer I have ever seen.
-It is a pipe where you sip the coffee out of a metal straw.
+It is a pipe where you sip the coffee from a metal straw.
 The coffee is brewed by heating the base with a portable blue-flame torch.
-At first glance, the act of brewing and consuming coffee from the Bripe almost looks illegal.
+At first glance, brewing and consuming coffee from the Bripe almost looks illegal.
 Flames and pipes will do that.
-The second thing it reminded me of was how I saw Yerba Mate being consumed in Uruguay and Argentina, so the idea wasn’t too foreign to me.
+The second thing it reminded me of was how I saw Yerba Mate being consumed in Uruguay and Argentina, so the idea wasn’t too foreign.

 The Bripe